Farmer Lab at Clemson University

 Former M.S.
 Student

 Meghan attained her Bachelor’s of Science degree in Marine Science-Biology from the University of Tampa in May 2016.
 She went on to complete the NOAA-NGI Diversity Internship at the University of Southern Mississippi’s Gulf Coast Research Laboratory and was hired on to be a laboratory research technician in the Fisheries Oceanography and Ecology lab.
 In Fall 2016, she participated in SEAMAP’s Fall Plankton Survey on NOAA’s R/V Gordon Gunter in the Gulf of Mexico.
 Her interests lie in the physiology of fishes, as it relates to the organisms’ environment.
 For her MS research at Clemson, Meghan studied 1) habitat-specific effects on the growth of Southern Flounder and 2) historical drivers of recruitment variation along the northern Gulf of Mexico.
-Meghan is currently working in a position with Georgia DNR and Georgia Sea Grant.
+Read Meghan's completed MS Thesis here.

 Picture